ceedee666/modern-abap-curriculum/docs/scenario_description.md

 in the rating table.
 Therefore, multiple ratings can be stored for each product.

 > Note that the data model of the Rating App is very simplistic.
 Its sole purpose
-> is to provide a solid foundation for introducing the SAP ABAP RAP framework.
+> is to provide a solid foundation for introducing the RAP framework.
 In reality,
 > the data model of a Rating App would probably be far more complex.

 ### Exercise 2